carpentries/carpentries.org/content/posts/2026/04/become-a-carpentries-partner.md

 Partnerships can include combinations of:

 - **Centrally-Organised workshops** using Carpentries data and computational skills curricula
-- **Instructor Training** to prepare new instructors in evidence-based teaching practices
+- **Instructor Training** to prepare new Instructors in evidence-based teaching practices
 - **Collaborative Lesson Development Training** for teams building open educational resources
 - **Professional development short courses** to build timely skills for the modern digital workforce
 - **Consultation and support** for building local communities of practice.